taind-designveloper/training/Slack Lite.md

 ### Introduction

 Slack Lite is a minal web application version of Slack.
 It is a powerful communucation framework for your team in one place.
-Slack provides:
+Slack Lite provides:

 - Real time messaging and file sharing for one-to-one and group conversations
 - Powerful search tool, so you can find information easily